-The tribunal will inquire into the allegation that between November 2016 and February 2018, Dr Haldar failed to provide adequate clinical care to a number of patients.
+The tribunal will continue to inquire into the allegation that, between November 2016 and February 2018, Dr Haldar failed to provide adequate clinical care to a number of patients.

 It is alleged that Dr Haldar performed procedures on three patients without their consent, including a procedure which, it is alleged, Patient A explicitly declined pre-operatively.
 It is also alleged that Dr Haldar failed to obtain informed consent from Patient E and Patient G regarding the risks associated with further procedures he performed.
 Additionally, it is alleged that Dr Haldar failed to adequately plan Patient C’s surgery pre-operatively.